Where do Chihuahuas Come From? (+ Techichi dog's Fascinating History)

 The Toltecs domesticated the Techichi

-The Toltecs fully domesticated the Techichi and further developed the Chihuahua breed by crossing Techichis with other dog breeds native to the Americas.
-It is believed that the key breed used in the cross-breeding period was a mountain breed from the province of Chihuahua called the Perro Chihuahueno.
+The Toltecs fully domesticated the Techichi and further refined the Chihuahua breed by crossbreeding Techichis with other native dog breeds from the Americas.

-Archaeological evidence has led archeologists to believe that the Perro Chihuahueno was a foraging dog that lived in carefully made dens created by digging holes in the ground.
-Much like a fox hole.
+Archaeological evidence suggests that the Perro Chihuahueno was a resourceful foraging dog, creating carefully crafted dens by digging holes in the ground, akin to fox holes.

 The Aztecs used Chihuahuas in religious ceremonies